baincd/vscode-markdown-color-plus/README.md

 # Markdown Color Plus

-Additional Colorization for Markdown Files, such as background color of code blocks and inline code
+Additional Colorization for Markdown Files, such as background color of code blocks, inline code, and invisible line breaks (2 trailing spaces)

 ## Features